-Sustained performance requires prudent risk taking and effective risk management Manage risk within agreed parameters parameters of the Group Risk Appetite Statement and had advanced its level of 'Risk Maturity' assessed against the targets established under the Risk Maturity Model.
-In assessing the performance outcome, appropriate consideration was placed on the working claims issues identified in the year resulting in a reduced performance outcome. resulting in a reduced performance outcome.

-The Group's Safety and Wellbeing plan continues to deliver People 5% benefits with lost time injuries reduced to 40 incidents Integrate safety and Workplace health and compared to 45 incidents in 2015 and an average of 56 for the prior five financial years.
-The resultant Lost Time Injury wellbeing into all safety performance Frequency Rate was 1.8. that we do partner satisfaction by measuring Net Promoter Scores (NPS) together with ambitious Customer priorities designed Enhancing the value of Customer advocacy to deliver great customer experiences and incremental value.
-9 million customer The Board determined that the results demonstrated strong connections and customer loyalty to the Group's brands and ongoing 13 valuable brands satisfaction with the products and services provided together with clear delivery of the Customer priorities.
+STRATEGIC DRIVER MEASURES 2016 ACHIEVEMENTS Group profit and finan Disciplined financial choices Improve shareholder returns hoices (underlying) Headline Return on Equity for below the threshold level of p Risk 10% Sustained performance requires prudent risk taking and effective risk management Manage risk within agreed parameters The Board determined that the Group operated within the parameters of the Group Risk Appetite Statement and had advanced its level of 'Risk Maturity' assessed against the targets established under the Risk Maturity Model.
+In assessing the performance outcome, appropriate consideration was placed on the working claims issues identified in the year resulting in a reduced performance outcome.
+People 5% Integrate safety and wellbeing into all that we do Workplace health and safety performance The Group's Safety and Wellbeing plan continues to deliver benefits with lost time injuries reduced to 40 incidents compared to 45 incidents in 2015 and an average of 56 for the prior five financial years.
+The resultant Lost Time Injury Frequency Rate was 1.8.
+Customer/Stakeholder Enhancing the value of 9 million customer connections and 13 valuable brands s 10% Customer advocacy The Board established robust targets for customer and partner satisfaction by measuring Net Promoter Scores (NPS) together with ambitious Customer priorities designed to deliver great customer experiences and incremental value.
+The Board determined that the results demonstrated strong customer loyalty to the Group's brands and ongoing satisfaction with the products and services provided together with clear delivery of the Customer priorities.
 In determining the outcome, performance was moderated by reference to mixed performance of NPS relative to prior years.
+Strategic initiatives 10 Value creation through the implementation of strategic initiatives Delivery of Key Strategic Initiatives A number of key, transformational initiatives have been successfully delivered across the Group in support of 'Simplification' and 'Optimisation' objectives.
+Performance was predominantly in line with expectations and considered to position the Group well for future growth and the delivery of value to our Customers and stakeholders.